SageJames/Momentum/README.md

 ## Use the Application

 ### User
-1. Download Expo of the App Store ofr Play Store.
+1. Download Expo of the App Store or Play Store.
 2. Click the [link](https://expo.io/@sagejames/projects/Momentum) to access the application.

 ### Developers